zPeanut/Hydrogen/README.md

 Originally designed as a MCP Client (called Tephra), it is now being ported to Forge.
 Over time, more and more features will be added.

+## Features

+There are currently 9 out of 26 modules included in Phosphor.
+The 26 modules are all being ported from the previously mentioned MCP client over.

+Current Modules are:
+-  AutoClicker
+-  TriggerBot
+-  Eagle
+-  Sprint
+-  FastPlace
+-  Chams
+-  ESP
+-  NoBob

 ## Setting up

 Phosphor runs on Gradle.
 Make sure you have it is installed correctly before setting up.